home for dogs training button

 I also learned that you can teach a dog certain rules, but when placed into a new family that does not enforce those rules, the dog behavioral issues resurface.
 Realizing this, I set up a training program for the families that adopted dogs.
 I would go to their homes and teach the new owners what the dogs were capable of as long as someone was there to enforce the rules and continue the training.

-This time, I began working for Pattonium Inc., a breeder in Wynnewood, PA.
+I began working for Pattonium Inc., a breeder in Wynnewood, PA.
 What an amazing opportunity this was!
 I was now able to learn from the best teachers of dog training and behavior…the dogs themselves.

 I had a front row seat to watch communication and play between littermates, corrections from the dam (mama dog) to her pups and the relationship the dam and the pups had with the sire (daddy dog).